-"Paw Patrol, of course," said the girl.1
+"Paw Patrol, of course," said the girl.

-We come today to a passage of scripture that has plagued mankind since the Garden of Eden.
+We come today to a passage of scripture about a topic that has plagued mankind since the Garden of Eden.
 Jesus taught His disciples to pray, "Lead us not into temptation, but deliver us from evil."
-It all started that infamous day when Adam and Eve listened to the voice of serpent and ignored the warning of God.
+It all started that infamous day when Adam and Eve listened to the voice of the serpent and ignored the warning of God.
+In Genesis we see God has placed abundant food in the garden for Adam and Eve to eat.
+We often refer to the Garden of Eden as paradise.
+A place where life was as perfect as it could be.
+There was only one restriction placed upon the first couple - they were not to eat from the Tree of the Knowledge of Good and Evil.
+The Lord said to them, "The day you eat of this tree you shall surely die."